 Doddington Conservation Area

-Doddington is a compact conservation area in England, covering approximately 9.9 hectares of protected landscape.
-It is designated in 1986, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 12 listed buildings of architectural or historic importance.
+Doddington is a compact conservation area in England, covering approximately 9 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+Within the conservation area there are 11 listed buildings of architectural or historic importance.

 Note: There are 2 conservation areas with this name in the UK.